Overseas Family School (Elementary) offers the International Primary Curriculum to students from Grade 1 to Grade 5.

 The development of language is central to a student's intellectual, social and emotional growth, and is seen as a key element enabling students to access the curriculum.
 Learners construct meaning based on their previous knowledge, attitudes, experiences and abilities.
 English language skills are developed across the curriculum; the strands of written, oral and visual language are interrelated and interdependent.
 Language learning is most effective when learners are engaged in the meaningful use of language in authentic contexts.
 In Reading, to best meet the needs of our students they are assessed and lessons are planned according to their needs.
 Reading is taught through a balanced program that allows students to develop their reading and comprehension skills.
 Students who need additional support are provided support by a Reading Support teacher.

 All students have one lesson of Art and Music per week.
 Physical Education is taught twice a week.
-Information and Communication Technology (ICT) and Library lessons occur once per fortnight for Grades 3 to 5 and weekly for Grades 1 and 2.
+Information and Communication Technology (ICT) and Library lessons occur once per fortnight for Grade 3 to 5 and weekly for Grade 1 and 2.
 Our ICT lessons are fully integrated within our thematic IPC Units of Work along with the development of computing skills and understanding cyber safety.
 Library lessons complement our curriculum in several areas.
-These lessons occur in our purpose built library.
+These lessons occur in our purpose-built library.
 All students receive one period per week of Chess instruction.
 These specialist sessions are taught by fully trained specialist teachers.
 Students who are passionate about these areas may join optional lunch-time activities in the library, organised sport, art, music, chess and ICT.

 Overseas Family School acknowledges the significant research and evidence on the importance of maintaining and developing each child's mother tongue wherever possible.
 The Mother Tongue program at Overseas Family School aims to maintain and further develop students' mother tongue within the school program, primarily utilising elements of relevant national curriculum and making links to the IPC Units of Work where appropriate.
 Students work on the four strands of language: Speaking, Listening, Reading and Writing.